grnet/astavoms/README.md

 -----

-A kamaki extension for the OCCI/VOMS - Astakos API ( http://docs.astakostest.apiary.io/ ) for user creation and token refreshment
+A kamaki extension for the OCCI/VOMS - Astakos API ( http://docs.astakostest.apiary.io/ ) for user creation and token refreshment (astavoms.identity)

-An LDAP driver for accessing and updating an Astakos-VOMS aware LDAP directory
+An LDAP driver for accessing and updating an LDAP directory (astavoms.ldapuser)

 TODO: a tool for (manually) updating VOs and, maybe, VO users